Database Analyst/Programmer Salary

 Pay Difference by Location

-For Database Analysts & Programmers, working in the bustling city of Los Angeles has its advantages, including an above-average pay rate.
-Database Analysts & Programmers can also look forward to large paychecks in cities like Dallas (+18 percent), Washington (+5 percent), Cincinnati (+4 percent), and New York (+4 percent).
-Those in the field find the lowest salaries in Denver, 7 percent below the national average.
+With a pay rate for Database Analysts & Programmers that is 41 percent greater than the national average, Los Angeles offers a comfortable salary for those in this profession.
+Database Analysts & Programmers can also look forward to large paychecks in cities like Dallas (+19 percent), Washington (+6 percent), Cincinnati (+5 percent), and New York (+5 percent).
+Denver is the lowest-paying area, 6 percent south of the national average.

 Related Job Salaries